Breastfeeding Residency Curriculum

 The curriculum has been organized based on the Accreditation Council for Graduate Medical Education Core Competencies.
-Whether you implement 1 activity or 20, you are helping residents to develop confidence and skills to help breastfeeding infants and mothers.
+Whether you implement 1 activity or 20, you are helping trainees to develop confidence and skills to help breastfeeding infants and families.

 Each curriculum topic has the following structure: